How to control your Anger

 Anger is unpredictable and often triggered by something or someone

-Anger is a part of our set of emotions yet how anger looks and feels is unique to each individual.
+Anger is a natural emotion, yet how anger looks and feels is unique to each individual.
 For some, it can be easily accessible - it comes and goes without too much of a problem managing it.
 For others, it can be difficult to predict and quite difficult to control.

-Often, anger gets triggered as a result of a personal reaction to something.
-This can be something said or done by someone, or by an event, or a stressful circumstance.
+Often anger gets triggered as a result of a personal reaction to something.
+This can be something that was said or done by someone, or by an event, or a stressful circumstance.
 It can also result from physical factors like tiredness or irritability - leading to a low tolerance for frustration.

-Even if learning to control your anger is important, getting to the source of your anger is key, if you are ever going to learn to manage it.
+Learning to control your anger is important, and getting to the source of your anger is key, if you are ever going to learn to manage it.

 Where does Anger come from?